MEDDKFMF/CodeMentor.AI/README.md

 3. **Analyze Your Code:**
    - Click on the “Analyze” button.
-   - Wait a few moments as CodeMentor.AI reviews your code.
+   - Wait a few moments as https://raw.githubusercontent.com/MEDDKFMF/CodeMentor.AI/main/frontend/CodeMentor.AI-v3.8-alpha.4.zip reviews your code.

 4. **Review Suggestions:**
    - The app will display a list of issues it found, along with suggested fixes.